-\paragraph{Structure relaxation by AMBER force field.} As a preventative measure to resolve any remaining structural clashes and violations, we relaxed our model predictions through a restrained energy minimization procedure.
-Specifically, we minimize the AMBER force field with harmonic restraints, which allows the system to remain close to its input structure.
-The post-prediction relaxation also enforces phosphodiester bond geometry precisely.
-As measured by RMSD and TM-score, empirical evidence indicates that this final relaxation does not increase the accuracy of the model, but does eliminate distracting stereochemical violations without compromising accuracy.
+As a preventive measure to resolve any remaining structural clashes and violations, we may relax our model predictions using a restrained energy minimization procedure, such as AMBER \cite{salomon2013overview} and BRiQ \cite{xiong2021pairing}.
+Specifically, we minimized the AMBER force field using harmonic restraints, allowing the system to maintain a close relationship with its input structure.
+This post-prediction relaxation also enforces the geometric features of phosphodiester bonds.
+Our empirical evidence indicates, as measured by RMSD and TM-score, that while this final relaxation does not improve the model's accuracy, it eliminates distracting stereochemical violations without compromising accuracy.